All Episodes

 Now she sometimes wonders aloud to her husband Charles, when does all this stop?

-Have you noticed it's spreading and getting worse, Edith?
+Hey, Edith, have you noticed it's spreading and getting worse, Edith?

 In the last hundred days, I just add that as an editorial comment.

-Across the dark living room, one of Edith Child's favorite pictures is displayed on a worn coffee table.
+Across the dark living room, one of Edith Childs' favorite pictures is displayed on a worn coffee table.

 It shows Edith Childs with her arms wrapped around Barack Obama, his hand on her back, her eyes glowing.

-They met at a rally, attended by 37 supporters on a rainy day in 2007, when Edith Childs responded to Obama's sluggishness on stage with an impromptu chant.
+They met at a rally attended by 37 supporters on a rainy day in 2007 when Edith Childs responded to Obama's sluggishness on stage with an impromptu chant, fired up, ready to go.

 She repeated it, shouting it louder each time until Obama laughed and dipped his shoulders to the rhythm.